wpilibsuite/sphinxext-rediraffe/README.md

 Rediraffe supports the html and dirhtml builders.

 Note: Chained redirects will be resolved.
 For example, if a config has 6 chained redirects, all 6 links will redirect directly to the final link.
-The enduser will never experience more than 1 redirection.
+The end user will never experience more than 1 redirection.

 ## Installation

-`python -m pip install git+https://github.com/wpilibsuite/sphinxext-rediraffe.git`
+`python -m pip install sphinxext-rediraffe`

 ## Usage